-- The ability to form good attachments is important for all children and adults, however children who come to live with a special guardian have often experienced trauma and can have attachment issues. - The human brain takes 25 years to reach maturity and every relationship we have will shape and change it in some way. - A baby's brain grows quicker in the first three years than at any other time

-- The brain changes dramatically during the teenage years.
-Teenage rely on peers rather than their caregivers to further develop their brain. - Most children who have experienced trauma will have difficulties forming attachments. - Although the development that takes places within the first three years of a baby's life is important it does not mean that problems cannot be fixed later in life. - It can be a long road but it is important to celebrate all achievements.
+- The ability to form good attachments is important for all children and adults, however children who come to live with a special guardian have often experienced trauma and can have attachment issues. - The human brain takes 25 years to reach maturity and every relationship we have will shape and change it in some way. - A baby's brain grows quicker in the first three years than at any other time. - The brain changes dramatically during the teenage years.
+Teenagers rely on peers rather than their caregivers to further develop their brain. - Most children who have experienced trauma will have difficulties forming attachments. - Although the development that takes place within the first three years of a baby's life is important it does not mean that problems cannot be fixed later in life.

-Useful organisations
+Useful links

-Early Intervention Foundation (EIF)
+Early Intervention Foundation

-Email: info@eif.org.uk Tel: 020 3542 2481
+www.eif.org.uk Tel: 020 3542 2481